 While the risks are severe, the good news is that there are a number of actions that small business owners can take to maximise their protection against security threats.

 Strangely enough, it is your own staff who are your greatest cybersecurity risk.
 This is why it is so important to train your team members on basic IT security principles.
-These are some factors to ensure your staff are trained to deal with this:
+These are some factors to ensure your staff is trained to deal with this:

 — Proper management of passwords

 — Correct handling of client information